SomeRandomiOSDev/swift-evolution/proposals/nnnn-reusable-unique-names-in-macros.md

 macro-expansion-operator ::= decl-name identifier 'fMr' // reusable uniquely-named entity
 ```

-The compiler should also be updated in the relevant reas to account for this new mangling identifier.
+The compiler should also be updated in the relevant areas to account for this new mangling specification/identifer.

 Next the SwiftSyntax library would be updated to add in support for this additional parameter on the `makeUniqueName(_:)` function.
 The logic for this method wouldn't change very much from how its currently implemented today: